-The rise in property prices throughout the UK means that even those with modest assets may exceed the £325,000 Nil-Rate Band (NRB) for Inheritance Tax.
-On 6 April 2017 the Residence Nil-Rate Band (RNRB) band came into effect.
-It provides an additional nil-rate band where an individual dies after 6 April 2017, owning a residence which they leave to direct descendants.
+he introduction of the 'residence nilrate band' (RNRB) has made it easier for some individuals to pass on the family home.
+The rise in property prices throughout the UK means that even those with modest assets may exceed the £325,000 'nil-rate band' (NRB) for Inheritance Tax.

+On 6 April 2017, the RNRB band came into effect.
+It provides an additional nilrate band where an individual dies after 6 April 2017, owning a residence which they leave to direct descendants.

-During the 2020/21 tax year, the maximum RNRB available is £175,000, after which it will be indexed in line with the Consumer Prices Index (CPI).
+During the 2022/23 tax year, the maximum RNRB available is currently £175,000.
 Just like the standard NRB, any unused RNRB on the first death of a married couple or registered civil partners has the potential to be transferable even if the first death occurred before 6 April 2017.
 However, the RNRB does come with conditions and so may not be available or available in full to everyone.